ngecom/ngbilling/README.md

   * Generate product based commission for Agents.
   * Calculate commission based on Generated Invoices and Setup Referal Percentage.
   * Hierachy management that supports multiples levels of contract managment and invoice can be generated based on levels.
+  * Customer fields can be added against Customer, Address, Order and Payment.

 # Installation
    # Pre-Requisites